mikaelvesavuori/chocshop/README.md

 - [`TypeScript`](https://www.typescriptlang.org)
 - [`Jest`](https://jestjs.io)

-I've also experimentally used [Figmagic](https://github.com/mikaelvesavuori/figmagic) to export the bulk of the elements, and then wrangled them into Svelte format.
+I've experimentally used [Figmagic](https://github.com/mikaelvesavuori/figmagic) to export the bulk of the elements, and then wrangled them into Svelte format.
 This has given me a pretty good idea of changes that would need to be made to Figmagic in order to more fully support the Svelte way of working.

+## Connected repositories

+There's a range of repos that are connected to the overall ChocShop demo.

+For the frontend, you would also need the backend repo to be deployed, or at the very least point to local data unless you want the app to crash.

+The VUI apps are entirely elective.

+- [ChocShop: Backend](https://github.com/mikaelvesavuori/chocshop-backend): The basic API backend to send back stock status and price
+- [ChocShop: Alexa Skill](https://github.com/mikaelvesavuori/chocshop-alexa): VUI assistent which gives you a basic product overview, stock status and price information
+- [ChocShop: Google Assistent](https://github.com/mikaelvesavuori/chocshop-assistent): VUI assistent which gives you a basic product overview, stock status and price information

 ## Installation